 Our first full-scale project

-We are already well advanced in the pre-selection of sites suitable for a 4-8MW single weight project which, once operational, will deliver up to two-megawatt hours (MWh) of energy storage.
+We are well advanced in the pre-selection of sites suitable for a 4-8MW single weight project which will deliver up to two-megawatt hours (MWh) of energy storage.
 Future multi-weight systems could have a capacity of 25MWh or more.

 On-site, they investigated the mine shaft, traveling to a depth of over 1km underground, and met state-run mine owners DIAMO, along with the regional government and local stakeholders including VSB Technical University of Ostrava.

-In Poland, there are more than 30 recently decommissioned mines, and worldwide we estimate there are around 14,000 mines that could be suitable for gravity energy storage.
+In Poland there are also more than 30 recently decommissioned mines, and worldwide we estimate there are around 14,000 mines that could be suitable for gravity energy storage.

 Our 250kW Edinburgh demonstrator

 During 2021 we successfully constructed, commissioned, and operated a 250kW, grid-connected demonstration project using a 15 metre high rig at the Port of Leith, Edinburgh.

 The demonstrator uses two 25-tonnes weights suspended by steel cables.
 In a series of tests, we dropped the weights together to generate full power and verify our speed of response.